cnobile2012/bahai-calendar/docs/source/ideas.rst

 and its accuracy should also not be affected.

-In the class :ref:`rst Class` the methods that may break are `jd_from_badi_date` which then calls the `_get_coff`.
+In the class :ref:`rst Class` the methods that may break are ``jd_from_badi_date`` which then calls the ``_get_coff``.
 These two methods together determine the Julian Period day for any date.
 This is done by finding the exact date and time for the first day, Bahá 1 at sunset at the origin point for each supported year.
-This is needed to determine many other things including which year is a leap year.
+This is needed to determine many other things including which years are a leap years.
 So once this method is fixed for a change in origin point and the new latitude and longitude are set in the :ref:`rst Class` everything else should work as expected.
 To change the two methods mentioned above read the comments in the :ref:`rst badi_jd_tests` these methods are duplicated in this script, so they can be experimented with without disturbing the actual code.
 Once a new algorithm is found the code must be copied to the actual API, but **DO NOT** copy everything verbatim, there are differences in how they work.
 The script should be run as shown below.